xsoulspace/word_by_word_game/README.md

 </p>

 # About

+New beta version available!
+But please note: new version is completely rewritten and is in active development.
+So any part of the gameplay is subject to change.
+Actual DevLog is available on https://arenukvern.itch.io/word-by-word-game and in Discord server https://discord.com/invite/y54DpJwmAn

+---

+Word Arcade-> write word based on last 3 letters of last word & pass Landscape.

+---

 Word by word - is a simple, fun, self-educative and easy to play game to write word after word based on last 3 letters of last word.